 Saturday, April 19, 2014

-Slate: Opinion: Jamelle Bouie: Jim DeMint, American Abolitionism and Constitutional Conservatism
+Slate Magazine: Jamelle Bouie: Jim DeMint, Abolitionism & Constitutional Conservatives

 Representative Michelle Bachmann announced she was running for president in, I believe, August of 2011.
 Her presidential campaign lasted all of four months.
 It was one of the shortest presidential campaigns in American history.
 When she announced that she was running for president, she called herself a constitutional conservative.
 In the same speech, she came out in favor of amending the U.S. Constitution to prohibit pornography and same-sex-marriage.
 I remember this well because I wrote a blog, then, about her presidential campaign announcement.